List of Marvel Comics characters: B: Buzz

-Buzzard

-Buzzard is an anthropomorphic opossum and animal version of Vulture.
+B'Wete

+B'Wete is a clone of T'Challa introduced in Black Panther: Intergalactic, initially believing himself to be and going by the name of T'Challa, serving as the ruler of the Intergalactic Empire of Wakanda and aiming to hunt down his "imposter" with the help of his Ebony Guard.
+After being convinced of his clone status by the goddess Bast, "T'Challa" changes his name to B'Wete after his creator, taking the title of Herald of Wakanda.

 Byrrah

-Byrrah is a character appearing in American comic books published by Marvel Comics.

-Byrrah was a member of the Atlantean royalty, and a citizen of Atlantis.
+Byrrah is a member of the Atlantean royalty, and a citizen of Atlantis.
 Byrrah and Namor were close friends at childhood though they became rivals.
 Byrrah considered Namor a "half-breed" and unfit to rule Atlantis.
 Byrrah vied with Namor for the Atlantean throne when Emperor Thakorr was injured.

 Byrrah was possible heir to the throne while Namor was gone.
 When Namor did return, Byrrah used a mind-control device to force the Atlanteans to choose him as ruler and exile Namor.
-Byrrah allied with Namor's enemies Attuma and Warlord Krang to defeat him, but failed and was exiled from Atlantis.
+Byrrah allied with Namor's enemies Attuma and Krang to defeat him, but failed and was exiled from Atlantis.
 With Krang and Doctor Dorcas, he unsuccessfully attempted to turn Atlantean public sentiment against Namor.
-He next formed alliances with Llyra and the Badoon, and battled Namor and Namorita.
-The two cousins later reconciled, and Namor pardoned Byrrah's crimes.

-Byrrah brought word to Namor of Attuma's takeover of Atlantis.
-Alongside Namor, Byrrah battled Attuma's forces but they were defeated.
-Alongside Alpha Flight, Byrrah aided Namor and the Avengers against Attuma again.
-With his fellow Atlanteans, Byrrah helped Namor establish the new kingdom of Deluvia.